 This hearty Red Peas Soup recipe is so flavorful and comforting and warming.
 It is perfect for chilly evenings.
 Red beans are cooked in a flavorful herb infused coconut broth with potato, carrots, yam, and dumplings to make a delicious Jamaican pea soup.

 What Is Red Peas Soup?

-To boost the flavor, I added 2 vegetable bouillon cubes, you can substitute with your favorite bouillon cube or chicken-style seasoning or leave it out and just flavor with salt.
+- Vegetable Bouillon Cubes: You can substitute with your favorite bouillon cube or chicken-style seasoning or leave it out and just flavor with salt.

-How To Make Red Peas Soup?
+How To Make Red Peas Soup

 - Sort beans and soak beans in a large pot or bowl of cold water overnight or for 8 hours.
 The following morning discard water and rinse beans.